flareact/flareact/docs/index.md

 ## About

+Flareact **is not an official Cloudflare project**.
 Flareact is an experiment created by [Josh Larson](https://www.jplhomer.org/) in August 2020.

 Lots of inspiration and thanks to: